 Smart contracts are programs stored on a blockchain that run when they satisfy certain predetermined conditions.
 It eliminates the middleman and adds levels of accountability for all parties involved, which is impossible with traditional contracts.
 Integrating smart contracts into conventional contracts saves time and money and ensures compliance from everyone involved.

 The Ethereum blockchain is a popular smart contract platform preferred by most developers.
 Smart contracts are mostly associated with nonfungible tokens (NFTs).
 Still, any transaction done through a paper contract can be executed much more efficiently by a smart contract.
 Thanks to their broad scope, several blockchain-based contracts are becoming popular.
 It includes sectors such as government, healthcare, insurance, loans and mortgages, and real estate.

 Blockchain and Internet of Things (IoT)

-Internet of Things (IoT) is a network of interconnected devices that can interact and exchange data with other devices and systems over the internet.
+The Internet of Things (IoT) is a network of interconnected devices that can interact and exchange data with other devices and systems over the Internet.
 IoT helps smart home objects like kitchen appliances, cars, Alexa, or other voice command assistants connect to the internet.
 In short, IoT enables digital systems to record, monitor, and adjust each interaction between connected things.

 However, one of the most significant drawbacks of IoT technology is security.
 With so much information and a single point that connects everything, they are easy prey for cyber-criminals.
 Enter blockchain technology, the vigilante that keeps a hawk eye on all IoT transactions.
 With security as one of the main features of blockchain technology, blockchain ensures that the data obtained by IoT devices are secure and only visible to trusted parties.
 Xage, a blockchain-enabled cybersecurity platform, uses real-life blockchain utilities to make things smarter and safer.